Mass Percent Mark as Favorite (2 Favorites)

-In this lesson, students will develop a theory of how to calculate percent composition using household items such as lentils and beans.
+In this lab, students will develop a theory of how to calculate percent composition using household items such as lentils and beans.

 - Have a better understanding of mass percent.